LP-Duality Theory and the Cores of Games: The Core of the Hoffman-Kruskal Game

 \begin{mini} {} {\sum_{i \in U} {b_i u_i} + \sum_{j \in V} {b_j v_j} + \sum_{(i, j) \in E} {(d_{ij} z_{ij} - c_{ij} y_{ij})}} { } {} \addConstraint{u_i + v_j + z_{ij} - y_{ij}}{\geq w_{ij} \quad }{\forall (i, j) \in E} \addConstraint{u_{i}}{\geq 0}{\forall i \in U} \addConstraint{v_j}{\geq 0}{\forall j \in V} \addConstraint{y_{ij},z_{ij}}{\geq 0}{\forall (i, j) \in E} \end{mini}

 We next state the manner in which the LP-relaxation for the Hoffman-Kruskal game is less general as compared to the LP in Theorem \ref{thm.Hoffman}.
 For this purpose, recall the latter LP:

-\begin{enumerate} \item The constraint matrix has entries from $\{0, 1\}$ rather than $\{0, 1, -1\}$. \item The lower bound on the number of times a vertex can be matched, $a \leq Ax$, has been removed.
+\begin{enumerate} \item The constraint matrix has entries from $\{0, 1\}$ rather than $\{0, 1, -1\}$.
+In Section \ref{sec.flow}, we give a partial characterization of the max-flow game; its constraint matrix has $-1$ entries as well. \item The lower bound on the number of times a vertex can be matched, $a \leq Ax$, has been removed.
 The reason is the following: if this constraint were added, then the form of the dual LP dictates that agents may receive negative profit.
 This would violate individual rationality and of course would be a reason for the agent to secede, hence going against the spirit of the core. \item The vectors are constrained to have non-negative integral entries rather than arbitrary integral entries, since constraining an agent to play a negative number of games is meaningless. \end{enumerate}

 The constraints on edges make the Hoffman-Kruskal game considerably more complex than the $b$-matching game; in particular, the dual contains not only vertex-variables, which would help us characterize the core of this game, but also edge-variables.
 However, this is a double-edged sword in that the latter variables help enforce constraints that arise naturally in applications of this game.